lambdaclass/concrete/ROADMAP.md

 20. quarantine known external toolchain/interpreter bugs from the default developer workflow while retaining named reproductions and native/compiler-level checks; external failures such as `lli` crashes should not make the normal fast path look like a Concrete miscompile
 21. make example metadata machine-readable and generate the inventory/lifecycle/no-duplicate docs from it so example status, oracle strategy, promotion state, and phase ownership cannot drift across docs and roadmap
 22. make negative examples first-class documentation and regression material: every major checker, capability, ownership, predictable, proof, FFI, and concurrency rule should have at least one small rejected example that explains what Concrete refuses and why
+23. widen the semantic-oracle harness to model print/IO only when a flagship example needs stdout-level comparison: the value-return oracle is closed, and the remaining `fixed_capacity` PENDING is deliberately outside the `fn main() -> Int` value contract because it interleaves `print` / `println` with the return value

 ### Phase E: Performance, Artifacts, and Contract Hardening